guillermooo/sublime-undocs/source/reference/metadata.rst

 ..
 XXX ref scope selectors

-These parameters can for example be used for:
+These paremeters can be used for many purposes;
+for example:

-- specifying the current comment syntax, even with embedded source code, so that you can toggle comments in any syntax,
+- specifying the current comment markers, even within embedded source code, so that you can toggle comments in any syntax,
-- defining indentation rules for auto-indenting source code,
+- defining rules for auto-indentation,
-- defining symbols that ST will allow you to :ref:`browse to quickly <fm-goto-symbol>`.
+- marking symbols that Sublime Text will allow you to :ref:`browse to quickly <fm-goto-symbol>`.

 ..
 Link to the separate comment and symbol sections from here

-Furthermore, snippets have access to metadata specified in the ``shellVariables`` setting, which allows you to create a snippet that has different contents depending on where it's used.
+Furthermore, snippets can access metadata declared in the ``shellVariables`` setting, which allows you to create a snippet that has different contents depending on where it's used.